LajosPolya/Micrometer-Performance/README.md

 project.
 To do this, use the following command:

-First, build the project by running the following command in its directory.
+First, build the project by running the following command in the project's directory.

 ```shell
 mvn clean install